 In a frozen base, inulin can contribute a slightly earthy or slightly sweet background note.
 At the amounts typically used in protein powders, it's not a major flavor factor.
 The bigger concern is digestive: inulin is fermented by gut bacteria, which can cause gas and bloating in some people, especially at higher doses.

-We rate inulin as yellow — not because it tastes bad, but because it's a wildcard ingredient that can affect both flavor and digestion at pint scale.
+We rate inulin as natural but with caveats — not because it tastes bad, but because it's a wildcard ingredient that can affect both flavor and digestion at pint scale.

 Sucralose

 Sucralose (Splenda) is the most widely used artificial sweetener in protein powders.
-It's 600x sweeter than sugar, heat-stable, and cheap — which is why manufacturers love it.
-The problem is that at pint scale, the aftertaste compounds into something that's hard to ignore: a persistent, slightly chemical sweetness that lingers for minutes after eating.
+It's 600x sweeter than sugar, heat-stable, and inexpensive — which is why manufacturers reach for it.
+Most people drink sucralose-sweetened shakes every day without a second thought.

 Acesulfame potassium (Ace-K)